 Most of the questions at the back of each chapter are presented in the short answer format.
 But which ones should your student answer?
-Here's a good rule of thumb: Every other odd-numbered question is relatively ambitious.
+Here's a good rule of thumb:

+Every other odd-numbered question is relatively ambitious.
 You'll note that the questions start out easy, then build in difficulty level.
 We feel the "Think and Explain" questions are of most value.

 Now, "how" should your student answer these questions?
 Think of these questions as conversation starters.
 Ideally, the student has some one they can explain their thoughts to verbally.
 There's a discussion that leads to an agreement.
-Only then is the answer looked up.
-(You'll find these answers as a downloadable document in the first FYI page of the course.
-Password: GoodScience.)
+Only then is the answer looked up in the back of the book.
 The student might rate themselves as to the quality of their initial answer on a scale of 1 through 5.
 At that point most students would just move onto the next question.
 We have a better alternative: Now that the student has been exposed to the "real answer", have them explain it again! (without looking at the answer).
 Then they rate again on a scale of 1 through 5.
 You'll see what's happening here is the student is articulating.
 As this is done, there are pathways within the brain that are literally being built.
 Durable learning is occurring!
 It requires effort.
 No one is exempt.
 It can be tiring.
 What to do when the student gets exhausted and feels like a sponge with all the water squeezed out of it??
 Why not some physical activity or even history?

-You should see that all the end-of-chapter questions are quite the resource for Step 2 learning.
+So, you should see that all the end-of-chapter questions are quite the resource for Step 2 learning.
 But how to grade their performance on these questions?
 The answer is: don't.
 Learning is still occurring.
 No grading please.
 But you might consider setting a goal for the number of questions worked upon.
 For example, 15 questions.
 Get through 15 questions and you'll have earned yourself a sticker, or better yet, a chocolate bar.
 Ultimately, the student should recognized that working on these EOC questions is great preparation for the unit exam.
 But beyond that, learning is its own reward.
 If all students could be brought to this understanding, we believe the bulk of problems in our nation's education system would melt away.